 - Created landscape sites at Center Street , Old Colony, the Post Office and Sherman Square, currently encourage team to fix up corner of High School Road.

 - Supply and put up seasonal street decorations.

 - Lobbying for funds for renovation on Hyannis Public Library and JFK Museum.

-- What’s Up Downtown? monthly newsletter to all businesses in the district regarding timely issues and updates.
+- Monthly newsletter to all businesses in the district regarding timely issues and updates.

 - Hold meetings to discuss and inform various issues of concern to merchants.

 - Offer merchant workshops on topics such as advertising, web design, window design, customer service/needs and regulatory issues

 Regulatory Issues and Government Relations

 - Work closely with local leaders to improve social services efficacy in dealing with street people.

 - Helped create valet parking plan.